 Please see evidence and references discussed in section 3 above.
-In addition, we have conducted a systematic, targeted review of the literature (see Appendix in the supporting documents).
+In addition, we have conducted a systematic and targeted review of the literature, (see supporting documents).
 Further we have interviewed clinicians and engaged clinical societies and accreditors, patient/family groups, New York Medicaid, and others to inform our measure development with the intelligence and experiences of stakeholders as well as the medical literature.
-Further, our measure operationalizes constructs defined by a diverse and superb multidisciplinary panel of national experts who participated in a RAND/UCLA Modified Delphi process.
-The ratings of the panel along and a brief description of methodology can be found in the supporting documents.
-Further evidence is provided in the validity section, below.
+As discussed below, our clinical distinctions, including our decision to report ranges and distributions, were informed and shaped by a diverse and superb multidisciplinary panel of national experts.
+The ratings of the panel along with a brief description of methodology are included as supporting documents.